andimoto/keebcu/README.md

 Generating risers for the keyboard can be selected with true/false and adjusted in width and length/depth.
 The colors of the risers and of cource the case and lid can be set after the screw hole array, at the end of the layout file.

+## Build STL Files
+You can use the traditional way to build all parts of your keyboard by activating one call in the keyboard file for each part.
+This is also necessary while configuring the keyboard you want.
+If you have minor changes in any file it is hard to build each module or part again.
+Because I often have to generate the stl files after some changes, I wanted something easy to generate all stl files with one call.
+This is possible with the script 'build.sh'.
+It reads conf/module-calls.conf and places each call at the end of the keyboard file to render it and safe it in the stl directory.

 ### Parts needed
 - Printed Keyboard Parts
   - Case